ualib/agda-algebras/preface.rst

 Feedback
 --------

-This is a work in progress and any feedback you can give would be much appreciated.
-Please direct all comments, questions, or suggestions to `William DeMeo <mailto:williamdemeo@gmail.com>`_.
+This is a work in progress and any feedback you can provide us with would be much appreciated.
+Please direct comments, questions, or suggestions to William DeMeo `at gmail dot com <mailto:williamdemeo@gmail.com>`_.
+(Alternatively, feedback can be provided by `posting to the ualib gitlab <https://gitlab.com/ualib/lean-ualib/issues/new>`_ repository.)

 ---------------------------

-For some reason, the following references cannot be found by the sphinx compiler when cited elsewhere in the documentation unless we cite them here first.

-:cite:`Mitchell:1996` :cite:`Nederpelt:2014` :cite:`UFP:2013`

 .. _Lean: https://leanprover.github.io/